-As with reading out loud to yourself, having others read your content helps make sure that you sound human.
+As with reading aloud to yourself, having others read your content helps make sure that you sound human.
 It also helps make sure that your copy uses your company’s style, voice, and overall language.
 Having others read your copy also helps find any grammatical and spelling errors that you might have missed on your own.

 Option 3 – Use Online Tools and Software to Check Readability

 The easiest option listed here is to use online tools and software to check for readability.
 There are several different options for readability checking software out there.
 Some of the better ones are:

 - WebFX Readability Test Tool

 - Microsoft Outlook and Word

 - Hemingway Editor – This one is a little bit different than the others.
 Rather than focusing on a specific reading scale, this tool helps authors with overall readability.
-It includes factors like adverb useage, passive voice usage, phrasing, and sentence length.
+It includes factors like adverb usage, passive voice usage, phrasing, and sentence length.

 - Grammarly – Again, this one is a little bit different than the others.
 Grammarly focuses on helping writers with grammar, spelling, clarity, and sentence structure.

 Option 4 – Hire Goldstein Brossard

-If you still have issues with making sure that your content is easily read by human beings, then you can always hire a company to handle it for you.
+If you still have issues with making sure that human beings easily read your content, then you can always hire a company to handle it for you.
 Enter us here at Goldstein Brossard.
-Our team of expert SEO copywriters and authors can take any piece you’ve written and spin it into easily read and understood web copy.
+Our team of expert SEO copywriters and authors can take any piece you’ve written and spun it into easily read and understood web copy.
 We can even author web content for you!
 Contact us for help with content readability today!

 Need bail bonds to help?
 Contact our friends over at Bad Boys Bail Bonds today!